-Before our trip, I read a lot about driving in Iceland in winter and talked to people who'd already done it to have an idea of what I could expect.
+Before our trip, I read a lot about driving in Iceland in winter and talked to people who'd already done it to have an idea of what I could expect in terms of the Iceland driving conditions.
 I feel quite comfortable in the car and bad weather conditions and winter driving don't tend to scare me.

 Dad is the same.
 He'll never take unnecessary risks – we did stay in when it stormed heavily one day and there was an official recommendation not to drive – but he's not afraid to take a bumpy road or drive in the dark in the rain, for example.